 Some hospitals and ambulatory surgery centers require COVID-19 testing (antigen) of patients undergoing procedures in those facilities.
 If you operate in such an environment, follow the requirements.
 Patients undergoing such preoperative testing must quarantine between the time they get the test and admission to the facility.

-Despite screening patients, all patients should be treated as potentially being infectious with COVID-19.
+Despite screening patients, all patients should be treated as potentially being infectious with COVID-19 if they are not vaccinated.
 Patients known or suspected to have COVID-19 that need treatment for a dermatologic condition related to or exacerbated by COVID-19 should be seen by telemedicine whenever appropriate.
 If an in-person visit is required, all safety precautions in the office should be followed carefully.
 In addition, the patient should interact with only one dedicated staff member plus the physician.
-They should stay in one exam room throughout the encounter, with the door closed.
+They should stay in one exam room throughout the encounter with the door closed.
 After the encounter, thoroughly disinfect all surfaces.

 All content solely developed by the American Academy of Dermatology